splunk-soar-connectors/intsights/release_notes/unreleased.md

 **Unreleased**
-* Added the enrich functionality as an action so that people can use enrich API endpoint, which is a paid functionality of the platform
+* Added new action 'enrich IOC' to get enrichment information on IOC using the (paid) enrich API endpoint